My name is Jennifer (Jenn) Trivedi.

 Applied Anthropology

-I am an active member and Fellow of the Society for Applied Anthropology (SfAA) and its Risk and Disasters Topical Interest Group (RDTIG).
-I have previously co-chaired the RDTIG and I am currently their Social Media Manager.
+I am an active member and Fellow of the Society for Applied Anthropology (SfAA), its Risk and Disasters Topical Interest Group (RDTIG), and the Human Rights & Social Justice (HRSJ) Committee.